Sadhvika55/101-Genai_project/README.md

 This project implements and evaluates an **improved retrieval strategy** for a RAG system using a corpus of **top research papers on Large Language Models (LLMs)**.
 The goal is to provide **more coherent, complete, and contextually relevant evidence** to the language model before response generation.

+## Setup Instructions

-1.Install Dependencies
+### 1. Install Dependencies
+Install all required libraries using:

 pip install -r requirements.txt
-Required libraries:
+Required Libraries:

 sentence-transformers

--faiss-cpu
--numpy
--PyMuPDF
--scikit-learn
+faiss-cpu

+numpy

+PyMuPDF

+scikit-learn

+Dependency Purpose:

+sentence-transformers
--pip install sentence-transformers ->Installs pre-trained transformer models used to convert text (chunks and queries) into numerical embeddings.
+Used to convert text chunks and user queries into numerical embeddings.

--pip install faiss-cpu ->Installs FAISS, which is used to perform fast similarity search on embeddings for retrieval.
+faiss-cpu
+Used for fast similarity search over embedding vectors during retrieval.

+numpy
--pip install numpy ->Provides numerical array operations required to store and process embeddings.
+Provides numerical array operations for storing and processing embeddings.

+PyMuPDF
--pip install pymupdf ->Enables extraction of text from PDF research papers.
+Used to extract text from PDF research papers.

+scikit-learn
--pip install scikit-learn ->Used for utility functions such as similarity calculations and optional evaluation metrics.
+Used for similarity calculations and optional evaluation utilities.

 2. Prepare the Corpus
-Place all LLM research paper PDFs in the papers/ folder.
+Place all LLM research paper PDF files inside the papers/ folder.

 3. Extract Text from PDFs
+Run the following command:

+bash
+Copy code
 python extract_text.py
 Extracted text files are stored in the texts/ folder.

 4. Chunk the Text
+Run:

+bash
+Copy code
 python chunk_text.py
 Chunked text is saved in chunks/all_chunks.json.

 5. Generate Embeddings
+Run:

+bash
+Copy code
 python embeddings.py
-Embeddings are stored in chunks/embeddings.npy.
+Generated embeddings are stored in chunks/embeddings.npy.

 6. Run Baseline Retrieval
+Run:

+bash
+Copy code
 python retrieve_chunks.py
+Retrieves top-K chunks using the baseline similarity-based retrieval method.

 7. Run Improved Retrieval
+Run:

+bash
+Copy code
 python improved_retrieval.py

 ## Implementation Details